kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 To handle this, the `.Report` variable is accessible within templates and contains a `.Report.StartPeriod` and `.Report.EndPeriod` ***REMOVED***eld which will be ***REMOVED***lled in with values corresponding to the Report's reporting period.
 We can use these variables in a `WHERE` clause within our query to ***REMOVED***lter the results to those time ranges.

-The `WHERE` clause generally for this generally looks the same for all `ReportGenerationQueries` that expect to be used by a Report:
+The `WHERE` clause generally looks the same for all `ReportGenerationQueries` that expect to be used by a Report:

 ```
 WHERE "timestamp" >= timestamp '{| default .Report.ReportingStart .Report.Inputs.ReportingStart | prestoTimestamp |}'
 AND "timestamp" < timestamp '{| default .Report.ReportingEnd .Report.Inputs.ReportingEnd | prestoTimestamp |}'
 ```

-Queries should be [left-closed and right-open](https://en.wikipedia.org/wiki/Interval_(mathematics)#Classi***REMOVED***cation_of_intervals); that is, should collect data with timestamps equal to or greater than the start time and less than the end time, as seen above.
+Queries should be [left-closed and right-open](https://en.wikipedia.org/wiki/Interval_(mathematics)#Classi***REMOVED***cation_of_intervals); that is, we should collect data with timestamps equal to or greater than the start time and less than the end time, as seen in the example above.

-Once we begin accessing variables in the `ReportGenerationQuery` this means we have to set `spec.view.disabled` to `true` because our query is now dynamic and depends on user-input, meaning we cannot create a view.
+As we begin accessing variables in the `ReportGenerationQuery`, we now have to set `spec.view.disabled` to `true` because our query is now dynamic and depends on user-input, meaning we cannot create a view.
-Adding this ***REMOVED***lter to our query and updating our `spec.view.disabled` to true and we get the ***REMOVED***nal version of our ReportGenerationQuery.
+Once we add this ***REMOVED***lter to our query and update our `spec.view.disabled` to true, we get the ***REMOVED***nal version of our ReportGenerationQuery.
 Save the snippet below into a ***REMOVED***le named `unready-deployment-replicas-reportgenerationquery.yaml`:

 ```